artest2014/sitexa.github.io/about.md

 permalink: /about/
 ---

 This website is maintained by Oscar Peng.
-I am a software engineer, interesting in interest technologies in software industry.
+I am a software engineer.

 ## Site map
 ---------------------------------------------------------------